 24-30 April: World Immunization Week

 The World Health Organization celebrates World Immunization Week every year to raise awareness of the importance of immunisation in preventing diseases and protecting life.
-The College has a number of public engagement activities related to immunisation including Blossom the cow and Give it a shot.
+This year’s theme is ‘For every generation, vaccines work’, promoting how vaccines have safely protected people, families, and communities for generations – and continue to safeguard our future.
+The College has created a range of resources called Viruses and Vaccines to open conversations about vaccines with the public, and to help dispel common myths and misconceptions.
+Other public engagement activities related to immunisation include Blossom the cow and Give it a Shot!

 May